samkitano/laravel-user-activation/readme.md

 ## Installation

-After creating your Authentication routes and views with `php artisan make:auth`:
+After creating your Authentication routes and views with `php artisan make:auth` proceed with installation:

 1 - Require with Composer: `composer require samkitano/LaravelUserActivation`